UmarJaveedAltaf/Med-Ease-ML-Driven-Symptom-Analysis-with-An-Expert-Doctor-and-Drug-Recommendation-System/README.md

 **MED EASE: ML-Driven Symptom Analysis with Expert Doctor and Drug Recommendation**

-MediBot-ML-Diagnosis is an AI-powered web application designed to analyze patient symptoms and provide predictive diagnosis using machine learning.
+MED-EASE is an AI-powered web application designed to analyze patient symptoms and provide predictive diagnosis using machine learning.
 It integrates an expert recommendation system for doctors and appropriate medications based on user inputs.
 Built using Python, Flask, MySQL, and ML models, this tool bridges the gap between patients and healthcare accessibility.

 ---